fvirdia/usvp-simulation/README.md

 - `sage stddev_in_practice.py`, to generate the variance of expected sample variance for the three distributions considered in our paper
 - `sage estimates.py`, to generate the LWE Estimator's numbers in Table 2
 - `sage reproduce.py`, to generate all other Figures and the simulation numbers in Table 2
+- `sage reproduce.py --tikz` will do the same as above, but use PdfLatex to generate the plots.

 ### LWE Estimator using the [CN11] simulator